sug0/zerofucks/README.md

 # Zero Fucks

 The name of this brainfuck interpreter.
-Just a pet project of mine to learn the basics of java, and oob programming in general.
+Just a pet project of mine to learn the basics of java, and object oriented programming in general.

 # Usage